top of page

 Bed Length and Extensions

 If you intend to turn bowls you will need to take away the tailstock from the Lathe or you can purchase 1) a Swing away Bed Extender or 2) A straight Bed Extender.
-I have the later and from what I have seen from other Woodturners, this is the best option; the swing away is kind of awkward to work with.
+I have the later and from what I have seen from other Woodturners, this is the best option; the swing away looks kind of awkward to work with in my opinion but each to their own I suppose.
 Make sure that the Bed lines up perfectly before tightening up the bolts and you should be fine.

 Vicmarc VL300 as it sits on the floor